Activity time: 20 minutes

 Today, many people would not find his position on eugenics virtuous.
 However, eugenics-based on misinterpretation of Darwin and evolutionary theory-was popular among American scholars in the late nineteenth century and among Americans in general in the early twentieth century.
 Ivy League universities and other colleges taught courses in eugenics.
 Eugenic beliefs in the fit versus the unfit in society were used as an argument to create laws supporting segregation, immigration restriction, and forced sterilization so that a person could not physically reproduce.
 Though eugenics became unpopular after Nazi Germany's effort to create a super Aryan race, you can still find traces of this way of thinking among white supremacist groups and in other places.
 In 2011, North Carolina became the first state to consider reparations to victims of forced sterilizations, which were legal in 33 states for much of the twentieth century.
 Most of the people forced to be sterilized were declared unfit because of mental or physical disability, poverty, criminal records, or race or ethnicity.

-During its popularity, proponents of eugenics would have though that trying to improve the gene pool of the human race was a virtuous act.
+During its popularity, proponents of eugenics would have thought that trying to improve the gene pool of the human race was a virtuous act.
 This raises a number of questions: How timeless are virtues?
 Does what we call virtuous behavior depend on the time, the place, and other environmental factors?
 Does the fact that we do not always act virtuously, or the fact that virtues may not be eternal, negate their usefulness as tools to help us shape our own character and live our daily lives?

 This program is based upon what is commonly called "virtue ethics."
 It corresponds to the Aristotelianism column on the chart in the handout.
 It is one way of thinking about ethical decision making.
 As the chart demonstrates, it is not the only way.
 Aristotle's ideas about ethics and virtuous living are similar to the ideas of Confucius in ancient China; the entire religion of Confucianism is based upon ethical decision making.